 Soy Curl Fajitas – These fajitas are a fun and easy-to-make weeknight dinner.

-What’s your favorite soy curl recipe?
+What's your favorite way to cook soy curls?

 Wow, you really have a lot of Soy Curls recipes!!
 I tend to go in phases with them for whatever reason.
 But oh, my gosh, you have me craving them now.